ben-simmons/dotfiles/README.md

 Link your iTerm2 profile:

 1. Open iTerm2
-2. Select iTerm2 > Settings
+2. iTerm2 > Settings > General > Settings
-3. Under the General tab, check the box labeled "Load preferences from a custom folder or URL".
+3. Check the box labeled "Load preferences from a custom folder or URL".
-    1. Note: if you select an empty folder, it will export your current preferences into that folder.
+   * Note: if you select an empty folder, it will export your current preferences into that folder.
-4. Point it to `~/dotfiles/iterm2/com.googlecode.iterm2.plist`.
+4. Select `~/dotfiles/iterm2/`
+   * Where `com.googlecode.iterm2.plist` is stored.

 Install Shell Integration: